 Humans have developed anger emotion to protect themselves in threatening situations.
 Unlike fear which tells you to hide or run away, anger helps you “stand up for yourself”.
 It gives you the courage to let others know that they are violating your personal boundaries.
 Anger, in and of itself, is not a “bad” emotion, far from it.
 But what we do with our anger can hurt others or ourselves.
 And that’s when we need to learn to manage it more effectively.

-Granite Recovery Centers uses Dialectical behavior therapy, New Hampshire, to help you learn to more effectively manage your anger and what you do when you feel anger.
+Granite Recovery Centers uses Dialectical behavior therapy to help you learn to more effectively manage your anger and what you do when you feel anger.

 What Is Anger Management?

 Anger management teaches you the skills you need to effectively use anger and your other emotions as the tools that they are to promote wellness and fulfilling life.
 Anger management is not learning to suppress emotions or deny your feelings.
 Rather, anger management gives you a richer understanding of what anger is and how to use it effectively.

 When you use anger as it’s intended to be used you actually find that you feel less “angry”.
 You learn to communicate with people and take smart actions before a little anger turns into that overwhelming “rage” feeling.

 How Is Dialectical Behavioral Therapy Used to Manage Anger

 Dialectical behavioral therapy (DBT) is a form of cognitive-behavioral therapy (CBT).
 CBT is a general term for therapies that identify negative habits and thoughts that aren’t serving you.
 You can then replace them with healthier thoughts and habits.

 DBT specifically focuses on the emotional aspects of those habits because emotions can be very powerful.
 And if you’re not aware of how powerful they are, they will compel you to do things you wouldn’t or shouldn’t do.
 DBT is an evidence based treatment that can help you:

 - Reduce suicidal thoughts